 Typically real-time and involve a dialog with third parties

-Examples of interactive communications include posts on interactive forums (e.g. Reddit), use of chat rooms, Tweets, Facebook posts, comments on other social media posts, and direct messages (DMs).
-FINRA typically treats these communications similarly to correspondence*.
-In particular, no principal pre-approval or FINRA filing is required, but they are subject to periodic review**.
+Examples include posts on interactive forums (e.g. Reddit), chat rooms, Tweets, Facebook posts, comments on other social media posts, and direct messages (DMs).
+FINRA typically treats these communications like correspondence*.
+That means no principal pre-approval or FINRA filing is required, but the communications are subject to periodic review**.

 *To be regulated as correspondence, it may not be viewed by more than 25 retail investors in a 30-day period.
 If this occurs, the content would be considered retail communication.
 Direct messages and small chats are likely to be regulated as correspondence, while public posts are generally regulated as retail communication.